 As scaling content output becomes essential, more marketing teams are outsourcing their content to third parties.
 Content plagiarism becomes much more of a problem here, but there are a few reliable ways to make sure nobody tries to rip you off by selling you plagiarized content.

 Grammarly’s plagiarism checker will also check for plagiarism as well as perform a detailed check on the piece’s spelling and grammar.
 It’s a good idea to use this if you’re writing your own content too.
-This will help you avoid an embarrassing typo as well as any content which looks too similar to someone else’s.
+This will help you avoid an embarrassing typo as well as any content that looks too similar to someone else’s.

 If you’re looking to outsource your content writing, be very diligent about where you advertise this position and where you hire freelancers.
-Look into reputable platforms like Contentfly and Scripted which specialize in content and copy, rather than putting the feelers out to everyone on Fiverr or Upwork.
+Look into reputable platforms like Contentfly and Scripted, which specialize in content and copy, rather than putting the feelers out to everyone on Fiverr or Upwork.

 As with cybercrime and mobile ad fraud, certain bad-faith activities like content plagiarism are thriving in a world of increasingly remote work.
 Professional relationships are becoming more abstract and more exposed to complex networks.
 This reduced visibility makes it easier for bad actors to slip in thinking they’ll go unnoticed.